vacp2p/rfc/specs/waku/waku-v2.md

 These are messages sent to directly connected peers.
 These SHOULD NOT be gossiped.
 See section below on how the fields work.

+TODO Give brief summary of each type here

 ### Message